Suino Sensei instructing during a visit to our dojo.

 Ukemi, the ability to receive a jujutsu or judo technique and train safely, is probably the most practical self-protection skill—there is a 100% likelihood of falling at some point in your life.
 To see just two of the sophisticated methods we’ve used to teach these indispensable skills, watch our videos “Teaching Ukemi” and “Teaching the Solo, ‘Aerial’ Breakfall.”

 Our practice is guided by Nicklaus Suino Sensei (Director, Japanese Martial Arts Center), and supported by John Gage Sensei (Head Instructor, Nihon Jujutsu).
-Our dojo is recognized by Salahuddin Muhammad Sensei (Nihonden Aikibujutsu Senyokai), Miguel Ibarra Sensei (Yamabushi Jujutsu Aikijutsu Association), and Asano Yasuhito Sensei (Japanese Budo Association).
 We enjoy through these relationships access to instruction at the highest levels of the martial arts.